adempiere/adempiere-ui-gateway/.claude-memory/migration-plan.md

 ### 1b — Images that MUST be migrated to `ghcr.io/adempiere/`

 **Context:** Both `openls/*` and `marcalwestf/*` Docker Hub namespaces were created as temporary publishing locations while the proper adempiere GitHub packages infrastructure was being set up.
-ALL artifacts from both namespaces will migrate to `ghcr.io/adempiere/` (GitHub Container Registry).
-Migrated artifacts will be visible at https://github.com/orgs/adempiere/packages.
+ALL Docker images from both namespaces will be republished to `ghcr.io/adempiere/` (GitHub Container Registry).
+Published images will be visible at https://github.com/orgs/adempiere/packages.

-**Total services to migrate:** 8
+**Total containerized services:** 8 (4 openls + 4 marcalwestf)

 #### Group 1: `openls/*` images (4 services) — Already in adempiere org